International cooperation is emphasised in the centre activity.

 - Friendship: Integration of steam producing heat pumps to solar heat production.

-- PREMA: Energy efficient, primary production of manganese ferroalloys through the application of novel energy systems in the drying and pre-heating of furnace feed materials.
+- PREMA: Energy efficient, primary production of manganese ferroalloys through the application of novel energy systems in the drying and pre-heating of furnace feed materials (completed in 2022).

 - TRINEFLEX: HighEFF partner SINTEF's part of this project involves demonstrating the potential of photovoltaic thermal hybrid solar collector technology in combination with a high temperature heat pump to reduce energy consumption in post-combustion carbon capture.